 Just inside the entrance to Suoi Tranh are Eden-like gardens adorned with large statues of figures from the ancient Chinese folk tales.
 The site is made up of a string of peaceful rock pools and waterfalls and the short trek to the larger waterfall at the top of the trail is well worth the effort.
 The best time to visit is from June to November.

-Learn about the culture and watch the fishing boats throwing nets into the sea, while enjoying the natural scenery and peaceful life of local fishermen.
-Before returning home, you can buy flower crabs, a bottle of sea-horse in liquor or some souvenirs made of shell as gifts for friends and family.
+Learn about the culture and watch the fishing boats throwing nets into the sea while enjoying the natural scenery and peaceful life of local fishermen.
+Before returning home, you can buy flower crabs, a bottle of sea-horse in liquor, or some souvenirs made of shell as gifts for friends and family.

 There is a relatively easy and pleasant walking trail 5km before Ganh Dau.
 To escape the heat of the daytime sun, take a walk along a park trail or motorbike on one of the roads, giving you a taste of the natural environment on Phu Quoc.
-The forest contains many types of landscape, including mangroves and wetlands, sparse forested areas, coastal vegetation and forest on rocky hills.
+The forest contains many types of landscape, including mangroves and wetlands, sparsely forested areas, coastal vegetation, and forest on rocky hills.

 A small fishing village located in the northwestern tip of Phu Quoc.
-Surrounded by palm trees you will find the arch shaped yellow sand beach with a bit coarse due to the vast amount of coral found in the water toward the sun setting.
+Surrounded by palm trees you will find the arch-shaped yellow sand beach with a bit coarse due to the vast amount of coral found in the water toward the sun setting.

-Accessible by traveling down a red dirt road is Rach Vem beach where where you can relax in a floating restaurant with your choice of fresh seafood, kayak in the open sea, and snorkel nearby corals or visit remote beaches, inaccessible by land.
+Accessible by traveling down a red dirt road is Rach Vem beach where you can relax in a floating restaurant with your choice of fresh seafood, kayak in the open sea, and snorkel nearby corals or visit remote beaches, inaccessible by land.

-Safari covers an area of 500ha designed as half-wild and half-natural habitat model where approximately 3,000 animals is preserved.
+Safari covers an area of 500ha designed as a half-wild and half-natural habitat model where approximately 3,000 animals are preserved.
 Visitors can enjoy animal shows or eye the animal species by taking trams to tour throughout the park.
 The safari is part of the Vinpearl Complex including an amusement park, waterpark and golf course all located at the same location – something for everyone.

-The two-floor casino, with a total area of 18,800sqm is open round the clock, including a total of 100 gaming tables, offering eight kinds of games such as baccarat, roulette, blackjack, sic bo and several forms of poker.
+The two-floor casino, with a total area of 18,800sqm, is open round the clock, including a total of 100 gaming tables, offering eight kinds of games such as baccarat, roulette, blackjack, sic bo and several forms of poker.
 It also has 1,000 slot machines, and close to 1,000 electronic gaming machines.

 This beach is famous for its white sand, blue water and coconuts stretching towards the beach, there are many local restaurants to relish on some fresh seafood.
 Various beach activities are available like jet skiing, paragliding.